 You can then apply the filter, as shown in the following example.
 In this example, myCollectionView is a ListCollectionView object.

-To undo filtering, you can set the property to Nothing:
+To undo filtering, you can set the property to null:

 If your view object comes from a CollectionViewSource object, you apply filtering logic by setting an event handler for the Filter event.
 In the following example, listingDataView is an instance of CollectionViewSource.